-The Final Exam will be held on the date determined by the Registrar.
+The Final Exam will be scheduled by the Registrar.
 Unless there is a valid reason (approved in advance), students are required to take the exam on the date assigned by the University.
 The Final Exam will cover the entire course.
 Practice exam(s) and a study guide will be provided in advance.
 More details regarding the format and timing of the exam will be provided closer to the exam date.